 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- n.
-(Zoöl.)
+- noun (Zoöl.)
 A genus of marine flagellate Infusoria, remarkable for their unusually large size and complex structure, as well as for their phosphorescence.
 The brilliant diffuse phosphorescence of the sea is often due to myriads of Noctilucæ.

-- n. large bioluminescent marine protozoan
+- noun large bioluminescent marine protozoan

 Etymologies